dgunda1/NPI-Registry/README.md

 Use 'java -jar target/npiregistry-0.0.1-SNAPSHOT.jar' to run the NPI-Registry project.

 make sure you are connected to the VPN as the database connection.
+Also change the Database connection details for respective envirment before you build the project